-Natural oils have been used to treat hair loss for centuries, particularly by Native Indians and other cultures that were particularly knowledgeable about plants and their effects.
+Natural oils have been used to treat hair loss for centuries.
+They continue to be used in many cultures — particularly those that are knowledgeable about plants and their effects.
+Chili oil for hair growth is a popular natural formula.

-Here’s a look at some of the natural oils which are used today to help with hair loss and thinning and how they could help.
+There are also many other oils which are said to be beneficial for your hair.
+Here’s a look at some of the natural oils which are used today to help with hair loss and thinning and how they impact your hair.

-The idea of smearing chilli oil over you scalp may sound like a recipe for disaster but a study carried out in 2007 showed that capsaicin, the active ingredient in a chilli, did actively promote hair loss in individuals suffering from alopecia.
+The idea of smearing chili oil over your scalp may sound like a recipe for disaster.
+But a 2007 study showed that capsaicin, the active ingredient in chili, can actively promote hair loss in individuals suffering from alopecia.

-Mixing chilli powder with base oil, such as coconut oil, is an easy way to apply it.
+Mixing a small amount of chilli powder with a base oil, such as coconut oil, is an easy way to apply it.
+Apply a small amount at first, in case you experience any side effects like burning or irritation.
 You’ll need to part your hair to make sure the paste reaches the actual scalp, and doesn’t just sit on the hair.
 It will need around half an hour to work its magic.

-Chilli is by no means the only oil which has been linked with an improvement in hair thinning and regrowth; here are some of the others which have frequently been used.
+Chili oil isn’t the only oil which has been linked with an improvement in hair growth.
+Here are some other natural oils which are frequently used.

 One of the reasons coconut oil makes such a good base for chilli powder is that it’s also renowned to have its own restorative qualities.
 Coconut oil is extremely nourishing, and can help the scalp to stay in the very best of health, in turn improving growth.
 Coconut oil also has the potential to remove lice and dandruff, as well as providing a deep shine.

-This oil doesn’t work on the hair follicles themselves but instead on any crusty buildup which could block the regrowth of hairs.
-Jojoba oil cuts through any residual debris, removing it from the scalp, and thus clearing the path for improved hair regrowth.
+This oil doesn’t work on the hair follicles themselves but instead on any crusty build-up which could block the regrowth of hairs.
+Jojoba oil cuts through any residual debris, removing it from the scalp, and thus clearing the path for improved hair growth.

 A component often found in shampoo, rosemary oil is credited with not just rolling back hair loss, but also preventing greying.
 Known to stimulate the follicles, rosemary can help hair to grow not just longer but far stronger too.

-Used as a massage oil, thyme can help to restore circulation and in doing so, enhancing shine, lustre and vitality.
+Used as a massage oil, thyme can help to restore circulation and in doing so, enhance shine, lustre and vitality.

 Burdock root oil